equivalentideas/home/_posts/2015-10-15-why-westconnex.markdown

 description: "If we’re not building this toll road to help the people living in Sydney, then who benefits?"
 ---

-WestConnex is a $15 billion dollar project to expand Sydney’s freeway system.
+WestConnex is a $15 billion dollar project to expand Sydney’s motorway system.
 When I look at this project, as a Sydney local,
 I wonder why successive NSW Governments are so keen on it?